PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.Abstractions.md

 ## About

-This abstraction defines the `Pipeline` design pattern interfaces that transforms the processing of a complex or time consuming operation into a set of small tasks that combine together to form an asynchronous unit of work, with the aim of improving performance, scalability and component reusability in any application or service.
+This abstraction defines the `Pipeline` design pattern interfaces that transform the processing of a complex or time-consuming operation into a set of small tasks that combine to form an asynchronous unit of work, to improve performance, scalability and component reusability in any application or service.
 The main objective of this abstraction is to support multiple flows for the execution of tasks, leaving that responsibility to the implementation.

 ## When to use this pattern